Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • Lactobacterin.

 These drugs are suitable for both children and adults.
-The difference is only in the dosage and duration of administration.
-They can also be taken not only in the treatment of diarrhea after antibiotics, but also as a prevention of dysbacteriosis and intestinal disorders due to the use of other drugs.
+The only difference is in the dosage and duration of administration.
+They can also be taken not only in the treatment of diarrhea after antibiotics, but also as a prevention of dysbiosis and intestinal disorders due to the use of other medications.

-Many doctors prefer liquid probiotics, which should be stored in the refrigerator.
-In addition, probiotic preparations can be prescribed both for oral administration and as a rinse, nasal drops.
+Many doctors prefer probiotics in liquid form, which should be stored in the refrigerator.
+In addition, probiotic preparations can be prescribed both for oral administration and as a rinse or nasal drops.
 There are also vaginal and rectal probiotics.

-In addition to probiotics, drugs for the treatment of diarrhea such as Imodium and Loperamide are prescribed.
-These remedies are quite effective and allow you to quickly stop diarrhea.
+In addition to probiotics, medications for the treatment of diarrhea such as Imodium and Loperamide are prescribed.
+These remedies are quite effective and can quickly stop diarrhea.

 Treatment of diarrhea with folk remedies

 Traditional medicine contains a huge number of recipes for the treatment of various diseases, including diarrhea.
-To restore the work of the stomach and intestines with diarrhea after antibiotics, you can use one of the following recipes:
+To restore the functioning of the stomach and intestines during diarrhea after antibiotics, you can use one of the following recipes:

-In addition to taking medications and medicinal infusions, with diarrhea, a strict diet must be followed.
-This will make the treatment most effective and speed up recovery.
+In addition to taking medications and medicinal infusions, if you have diarrhea, you must follow a strict diet.
+This will make the treatment more effective and speed up recovery.

 Diet

-When diarrhea is treated, both with the help of medicines and folk remedies, it is important to follow a diet.
-In such cases, it is important not only to restore the beneficial microflora in the intestines, but also to remove the remnants of medicines from the body.
+When diarrhea is treated, both with medications and folk remedies, diet is important.
+In such cases, it is important not only to restore beneficial microflora in the intestines, but also to remove the remaining drugs from the body.

-Heavy and fatty foods can irritate the stomach, therefore, first of all, it is necessary to exclude foods containing a large amount of fat from the diet, namely lard, pork and smoked meats.
+Heavy and fatty foods can irritate the stomach, so first of all it is necessary to exclude from the diet foods containing large amounts of fat, namely lard, pork and smoked meats.

-Treatment of intestinal disorders after antibacterial drugs will be more effective if the patient's diet consists of cereals (preferably boiled rice), lean meat, bran, applesauce, low-fat kefir and boiled potatoes in their skins.
+Treatment of intestinal disorders after antibacterial drugs will be more effective if the patient’s diet consists of cereals (boiled rice is best), lean meat, bran, applesauce, low-fat kefir and potatoes boiled in their skins.

-After some time, the patient may drink such drinks as unsweetened tea, rosehip or oak bark decoction.
+After some time, the patient can drink drinks such as unsweetened tea, rosehip or oak bark decoction.
 These drinks do not irritate the intestines and have an astringent effect.

 Important!
-With diarrhea, you should eat in small portions, 4-6 times a day, and use only boiled water.
-Overeating and drinking raw water can lead to worsening of the condition.
+If you have diarrhea, you should eat in small portions, 4-6 times a day, and drink only boiled water.
+Overeating and drinking raw water can worsen the condition.

 Modern treatment regimens for various diseases often include antibiotic therapy.
-Taking this kind of medicine quickly eliminates the colonies of pathogens, and the patient's condition begins to improve.
-But it is impossible to call these remedies a panacea for most diseases: a feature of their effect is the destruction of all types of microflora in the human body.
+Taking this type of medication quickly eliminates colonies of pathogens, and the patient’s condition begins to improve.
+But these remedies cannot be called a panacea for most diseases: the peculiarity of their effect is the destruction of all types of microflora in the human body.

-The resulting imbalance in the microbiocenosis often leads to the appearance of an ailment under the general name "Diarrhea after antibiotics."
+The resulting imbalance in the microbiocenosis often leads to the appearance of a disease under the general name “Diarrhea after antibiotics.”
 How to treat diarrhea resulting from taking antimicrobial and antibacterial agents can be found in the following material.

 What is the likelihood of diarrhea from antibiotics?

 Most often, diarrhea occurs when taking antibiotics of the cephalosporin and penicillin groups.
-Symptoms of the disease appear at different intervals: from several hours that have passed since the start of the drug, up to 7 days.
+Symptoms of the disease appear at varying intervals: from a few hours after the start of taking the medicine to 7 days.

 At risk are: